-The Annual Meeting of Stockholders of Mustang Bio, Inc. will be held at the offices of our legal counsel, Alston & Bird, located at 90 Park Avenue, New York, New York 10016, on Thursday, June 14, 2018, at 3:00 p.m., local time.
+The Annual Meeting of Stockholders of Mustang Bio, Inc. will be held virtually on June 17, 2021, at 3:00 p.m., local time.
 At the meeting, stockholders will consider and act on the following items:

 - 1. Elect six directors for a term of one year; - 2.
-Ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2018; - 3.
-To approve an amendment to our 2016 Incentive Plan to increase the number of authorized shares issuable by 2,000,000 shares; - 4.
-Approve an amendment to our Amended and Restated Certificate of Incorporation to amend the annual stock dividend due date from March 13 to January 1; and - 5.
-Transact any other business that may properly come before the Annual Meeting or any adjournment of the Annual Meeting.
+Ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021; - 3.
+Consider a shareholder proposal on an amendment to the Company's articles/bylaws to require majority vote in director elections; - 4.
+Amendment of the Amended and Restated Certificate of Incorporation to Increase Authorized Shares of Common Stock by 25,000,000 shares from 125,000,000 to 150,000,000; - 5.
+Amendment to the Company's 2016 Incentive Plan to Increase the Number of Shares Issuable by Mustang Bio, Inc. by 3,000,000 shares; - 6.
+Amendment to the Company's 2019 Employee Stock Purchase Plan to increase the number of shares issuable by 600,000 shares; and - Transact any other business that may properly come before the Annual Meeting or any adjournment of the Annual Meeting.